garethellis0/spotify_ripper/README.md

 ##How It Works
 1. Takes in the url of a spotify playlist, for example <https://play.spotify.com/user/spotify_canada/playlist/7AbqmyXn8eDLIJ4Hi9033A>, and the browser cookie representing the user's spotify credentials.
-2. Using the web source of the given playlist, creates a dictionary of songs that includedes their Title, Artist, Album, and Time.
+2. Using the web source of the given playlist, creates a dictionary of songs that includes their Title, Artist, Album, and Time.
 3. The program then creates URLs representing the youtube search results for each song in the dictionary.
 URLs are created as if the search was in the form "Artist Title lyrics".
 These search URLs are appended to each song in the dictionary.
 4. Using the web source for each of these search URLs, the URLs for the top search result are created and appended to the dictionary as well
 5. These URLs are then used to download the mp3 files from each of the songs.